 Pit: A sharp-sided depression, depicted with a small 'v' symbol.

 Reentrant: A small, relatively shallow valley running down a hillside, where water could flow.
 On a map, the contour lines point uphill where a reentrant occurs.
+The "spatial" opposite of a spur.

 Scale: Orienteering maps are usually 1:10,000 (1 cm = 10,000 cm or 100 meters) or 1:15,000 for normal competition, 1:4,000 or 1:5,000 for sprint competition.